-e.
-Stone walls and individual trees or forested areas containing trees that are 18 inches in diameter at breast height (dbh) or larger.
+- e.
+Stone walls and individual trees or forested areas containing trees that are 18 inches in diameter at breast height (DBH) or larger. - f.

-f.
 Land that has been disturbed or altered in the past and therefore may be more suitable for development.
-(This does not include land disturbed by an Applicant prior to applying for a development approval.)

-g.
-If identified by the Planning Board or the Town's planning consultant in the course of Sketch Plan discussions, other land exhibiting present or potential future recreational, historic, ecological, agricultural, water resource, scenic or other natural resource value.

-2. The outcome of the conservation analysis and the Planning Board's determination shall be incorporated into the sketch plan showing land recommended to be permanently preserved by a conservation easement, as well as recommended conservation uses, ownership, and management guidelines for such land.
-The sketch plan shall also show preferred locations for intensive development as well as acceptable locations for less-dense development.

-3. The determination as to which land has the most conservation value and should be protected from development by conservation easement shall be made by the Planning Board, which shall make written findings supporting its decision (the "conservation findings").
+(This does not include land disturbed by an Applicant prior to applying for a development approval.) - g.
+If identified by the Planning Board or the Town's planning consultant in the course of Sketch Plan discussions, other land exhibiting present or potential future recreational, historic, ecological, agricultural, water resource, scenic or other natural resource value. - 2.
+The outcome of the conservation analysis and the Planning Board's determination shall be incorporated into the sketch plan showing land recommended to be permanently preserved by a conservation easement, as well as recommended conservation uses, ownership, and management guidelines for such land.
+The sketch plan shall also show preferred locations for intensive development as well as acceptable locations for less-dense development. - 3.
+The determination as to which land has the most conservation value and should be protected from development by conservation easement shall be made by the Planning Board, which shall make written findings supporting its decision (the "conservation findings").
 The Planning Board shall not endorse any application that does not include a complete conservation analysis sufficient for the Board to make its conservation findings.
-The Planning Board's conservation findings shall be subject to revision based upon field analysis of the site and information developed in the course of the SEQRA process.

-- C. Step Two: Locating House Sites.
+The Planning Board's conservation findings shall be subject to revision based upon field analysis of the site and information developed in the course of the SEQRA process. - C. Step Two: Locating House Sites.
 Locate the approximate sites of individual houses within the Potentially Developable Area and include the delineation of private yards and shared amenities, so as to reflect an integrated community, with emphasis on consistency in development patterns.
-The number of homes enjoying the amenities of the development should be maximized. - D. Step Three: Aligning the Streets and Trails.
-Align streets in order to access the house lots.
+The number of homes enjoying the amenities of the development shall be maximized. - D. Step Three: Aligning the Road and Trails.
+Align roads in order to access the house lots.
 Additionally, new trails should be laid out to create internal and external connections to existing and/or potential future streets, sidewalks, and trails. - E. Step Four: Lot Lines.
 Draw in the lot lines.
 Cluster subdivisions are intended to allow flexibility while preserving important natural attributes of the land.
 Density is calculated following a formula based upon the net acreage of the property.
 In order to determine the net acreage of a given area of land, it is necessary to subtract land that is unbuildable or that presents other development constraints. - 1.
 Lots shall be arranged in a manner that protects land of conservation value and protects the scenic resources of the Town.
 Compact development is encouraged if it advances the protection of significant resources. - 2.
 The minimum lot width and other dimensional standards (except lot size) of § 212-29 Lot Area and Yard Requirements may be waived at the discretion of the Planning Board for any subdivision that meets the policy standards of subsections 4 and 5 below and provided that there is adequate lot area for the siting of on-site wells and on-site wastewater treatment systems where planned.
-The limiting factor on lot size in cluster subdivisions is the availability of water and sewer infrastructure. - 3.
-The Planning Board shall determine appropriate lot sizes in the course of its review of a Cluster Subdivision based upon the criteria established in this section and the requirements of the Tompkins County Department of Health.
-Town services, if available, and/or private water/sewage systems may be used to meet these requirements.
-In order to permit a clustered lot configuration, wells and on-site wastewater treatment systems may also be located in areas of protected open space, provided that necessary easements are provided for maintenance of these facilities. - 4.
-The applicant shall specify dimensional requirements for a proposed Cluster Subdivision by identifying setbacks and other lot dimensions to be incorporated into the Final Plat.
-The Planning Board may vary bulk requirements to accommodate a Cluster Subdivision.
-The Planning Board may consider an application to develop a portion of a parcel if a Resource Analysis is provided for the entire parcel. - There shall be no required area, bulk, or dimensional standards in a Cluster Subdivision with the exception of building height and building length as stated in Table A: Dimensional Standards and where such subdivision abuts an existing residence, all side and rear yard setbacks are required as stated in Table A: Dimensional Standards for the zone where the Cluster Subdivision is located.
+The limiting factor on lot size in cluster subdivisions is the availability of water and sewer infrastructure.